 However, we both agreed that having a list of cited resources is useful.
 I suggested (in Mozilla) selecting View Page Info - Links to get a list of hyperlinks of my document.
 This would be my references section.
 My colleague rightly noted that not all of my hyperlinks are for citations.

-Agreeing, I decided to mark all my citations with a specific REL attribute.
-I also added a full bibliographic reference in the TITLE attribute.
+attribute.
 I feel a little bad about this last bit, because a bibliographic reference is something that should be full of markup and metadata; such is the price to pay when using a generic hyperlinking language.

-What remains is to choose an appropriate name to place in the REL attribute.
+attribute.
 Clearly the place to go was to The Dublin Core Metadata Initiative.
 Sadly Dublin Core is only about document metadata and doesn’t support fine grain metadata.

 I suspect that Dublin Core is made by librarians that want to replicate the document metadata that they are used to in an electronic document environment.
 They are too blinded by this to take advantage of the new possibilities offered.
 Authors are even worse; I doubt they think of metadata at all.
 C’mon, let have some vision people!
 Unfortunately it is too late for me to comment on Dublin Core’s Guidelines for Encoding Bibliographic Citation Information in Dublin Core Metadata.